tylerzak/azure-network-protocols/README.md

 <img src="https://i.gyazo.com/bc3ef06e326e3590caae7a36620f7356.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After that, I created a firewall (network security group) on azure to block the incoming ping traffic to observe what happens.
+After that, I created an inbound security rule under the linux virtual machine network security group on azure to block the incoming ping traffic to observe what happens.
 As you can see, the request keeps timing out due to the rule that was created.
 </p>
 <br />